nervosnetwork/ckb-sdk-java/docs/migration-guide.md

 To align with [CKB RPC Types](https://github.com/nervosnetwork/ckb/tree/develop/rpc#rpc-types), the new sdk represents `Uint32` by `int`, `Uint64` by `long` and `Uint128` by `BigInteger` for corresponding data.
 The deprecated sdk does not obey this rule strictly.

-Because the number is signed in java but is unsigned in CKB RPC, you should operate the these numeric variables in an unsigned way in sdk.
+Because the number is signed in java but is unsigned in CKB RPC, you should operate these numeric variables in an unsigned way in sdk.

-Let's take [Capacity](https://github.com/nervosnetwork/ckb/tree/develop/rpc#type-capacity), one of the most frequently used field, for example.
+Let's take [Capacity](https://github.com/nervosnetwork/ckb/tree/develop/rpc#type-capacity), one of the most frequently used fields, for example.
 The deprecated sdk represents capacity by `BigInteger`, while the new sdk represents it by `long`.
 The `long` here should be regarded as a **unsigned** `long` in numerical processing.
 That is to say, for safety you had better use the following methods for the specific purpose of capacity operation

 - `Long#compare`
 - `Long#divideUnsigned`